OSSELINAlexandre/Projet6-OC/README.md

 * The 'person' table centralizes all important information concerning an user with its authorization in the system.
 * The 'buddiesconnexion' was a requirement from the client : we could have created this table directly in the code thanks to ID of transaciton, but it was specified that an user could add a buddy to its connexion even if no transaction was done.
 * The 'acount_operation' table keep track of money flowing in and out of the application. * All these tables are linked to 'Person' thanks to foreign keys.
+* The 'externalbankaccount' table keep track of which count instantiate the withdraw or deposit process.
+This table is implemented to show how the architecture would work with banking API connected to the app.

 ## UML